HomeLatest NewsStartupsRSA Conference launch Pad to feature 3 emerging startups

 On Tuesday, March 5, the startups will have 10 minutes to convince leading security VCs Theresia Gouw, co-founder of Aspect Ventures, Enrique Salem, partner at Bain Capital Ventures, and Ted Schlein, managing and general partner at Kleiner Perkins Caufield & Byers, of their groundbreaking ideas.

-On the other hand, Spherical Defence is backed by the British Intelligence GCHQ Cyber Accelerator and is building a product for application-layer anomaly detection on internal and external networks powered by deep learning and NLP.
+On the other hand, Spherical Defence is backed by the British Intelligence GCHQ Cyber Accelerator and is building a product for application-layer anomaly detection on internal and external networks powered by and NLP.
 Spherical learns tree objects and sessions completely unsupervised and is working with the largest Silicon Valley tech companies.

 While Styra enables enterprises to define, enforce and validate security across their Kubernetes environments.
 Its Declarative Authorization Service provides a graphical library of customizable policies – all based on dynamic context – to mitigate risks, reduce human error and accelerate development.